Roland-Cook/GarageGuardian/README.md

 ![alternate text](images/service/MakeAppointment.png)

-<h3> Users can view all appointments and the details of those appointments, users can also see if the vechicle exists in the inventory if it does it is marked as VIP.
+<h3> All appointments and the details of those appointments can be viewed under the appointment list page, users can also see if the vechicle exists in the inventory if it does it is marked as VIP.
 The status can also be changed to finshed or cancelled. </h3>

 ![alternate text](images/service/AppointmentList.png)